ML-Enabled Deformable Matched Filters for Band-Limit Compensation in Free-Space Optics: Discussion

 The learned filter coefficients provide insight into the adaptation mechanism employed by the neural network.
-Fig.~\ref{imag_filters} displays the imaginary component of the deformed matched filters for a fixed optical density (OD = 0.1) across varying bandwidth constraints.
+Fig.~\ref{figure7} displays the imaginary component of the DMF for a fixed optical density (OD~=~0.1) across varying bandwidth constraints.
 The ideal imaginary matched filter $\hat{p}_b[n] = p_b[-n]$ is shown for reference as the baseline.

 The deformable filter shifts energy into side-lobes and repositions peaks as needed, unlike static matched filters.
 As $\omega_n$ decreases, deformations become more pronounced, where central lobe broadening compensates for temporal spreading, while side-lobe reshaping counteracts bandwidth-induced distortion.
 The antisymmetric Hilbert-pair structure is largely preserved, suggesting implicit orthogonality maintenance.
 Under severe limitation ($\omega_n \leq 0.55$), substantial restructuring suppresses ISI-causing oscillations while maintaining filter smoothness, validating the regularisation strategy, eq.~(\ref{eqn_regularation}).